 VAPORESSO Parent Company SMOORE International Listed on Forbes 2021 Global 2000

-SHENZHEN, China, July 1, 2021 /PRNewswire/ -- The parent company behind globally renowned vaping brand VAPORESSO, SMOORE International Holdings (HKG:6969), has officially been listed on Forbes 2021 Global 2000.
-The list ranks the world's largest 2000 public companies, with the 2021 edition providing a close look at how some of the world's most prolific businesses adapted to the COVID-19 pandemic.
+SHENZHEN, China, July 01, 2021 (GLOBE NEWSWIRE) -- The parent company behind globally renowned vaping brand VAPORESSO, SMOORE International Holdings (HKG:6969), has officially been listed on Forbes 2021 Global 2000.
+The list ranks the world’s largest 2000 public companies, with the 2021 edition providing a close look at how some of the world’s most prolific businesses adapted to the COVID-19 pandemic.
 SMOORE is the only vaping technology company to make the Forbes 2021 Global 2000 list.

 Taking a snapshot of the world of business, the Forbes Global 2000 list measures companies using four equally weighted metrics: assets, market value, sales, and profits.
 SMOORE International appearing on the list gives credibility to both the company and the emerging vaping industry.
 This recognition is a reflection of the company’s performance throughout 2020 and growth in market share from 16.5% in 2019 to 18.9%.